Sponsored By

 All aboard the licensed games express

 Ideally, Hershberger wants a studio that is "passionate" about a particular property to approach Big Fan so it can go to the IP's owner and advocate for the project.
-Often, an owner grants a publisher the game rights to its property, as with Rocksteady and Batman: Arkham Asylum.

-Games expanding to other mediums (and the reverse) has been a big trend in the last few years.
+Games expanding into other mediums (and the reverse) has been a big trend in the last few years.
 Kruse said Big Fan will mainly focus on properties that lack an existing adaptation, saying this offers the studio "more flexibility."
 Per GamesIndustry, the team thinks the "most effective partnerships will involve IP that doesn't have active TV shows or movies in development."

 There are already six unannounced projects lined up at Big Fan.